 In the first weeks of my side hustle, Parkinson’s Law was a major impediment to my writing gig’s growth and profitability.
 My solution was two-fold.
 I temporarily took on more work than I thought I could handle to compress the time available for each task, and I set aggressive but realistic deadlines for every side project task.

 It took some trial and error to determine precisely how long I’d need for certain types of tasks.
 Early on, feel free to set less ambitious deadlines, then tighten up as you get a better sense of your productive capacity.

-7. Create a Task Calendar & Stick to It
+7. Create a Task Calendar and Stick to It

 Use your calendar to batch and set deadlines for similar tasks.
 Unless you’re a truly capable multitasker, block out each side gig session into discrete chunks of time and allocate one specific task to each.
 For instance:

 - 6am to 6:30am: Respond to client emails.

 - 6:30am to 7am: Add three new slides to your marketing deck.